pubpub/pubpub/facets/README.md

 then read `scopeData.facets`.

-## Reading specific facets, or facets for many scopes
+## Fetching specific facets, or facets for many scopes

 If you don't need all facet values, or you need the facet values for many scopes at once, you can import these utility functions from `server/facets`.
 Note that these return _cascaded_ values — you don't have to do any work to build a tree of scopes and cascade the values yourself.